-^{} We are providing this Internet address solely for the information of prospective investors.
-We do not intend this Internet address to be an active link and are not using reference to this address to incorporate additional information into this Offering Circular or any Offering Circular Supplement.
+^{} We are providing this internet address solely for the information of prospective investors.
+We do not intend this internet address to be an active link and are not using reference to this address to incorporate additional information into this Offering Circular or any Offering Circular Supplement, except as specifically stated in this Offering Circular.